NMU Foundation logo

 Diagram of the site location between 3rd Street and 7th Street

-The vacant site on College Avenue is an attractive location for much-needed housing and other amenities that could compliment the neighborhood, NMU, and nearby 3rd Street business corridor.
+The vacant site on College Avenue is an attractive location for much-needed housing and other amenities that could complement the neighborhood, NMU, and the nearby 3rd Street business corridor.
 Economic feasibility analysis shows the viability of an estimated $166 million mixed-use development, featuring a wide range of housing, retail and commercial space, and greenspace and pedestrian corridors to better connect the development and surrounding neighborhoods to NMU’s campus.

 Diagram outlining specific blocks in the site

-Draft Timeline
+Projected Timeline

 WHY THE NMU FOUNDATION?